SudeErzurumlu/SudeErzurumlu/README.md

-👋 **Hello, I’m Sude Erzurumlu.** I'm known for my passion for the world of technology and have gained experience across various fields throughout my career.
+👋 **Hello, I’m Ayşe Sude Erzurumlu.** I'm known for my passion for the world of technology and have gained experience across various fields throughout my career.

 👀 **Areas of Interest:** I aim to deepen my knowledge in areas such as embedded systems, artificial intelligence, and data analysis.
 While working in these fields, I am driven by my passion for solving complex problems and generating innovative solutions.